 The impact and sustainability of family businesses

-(Opinion originally published on JDN)
+(Opinion piece originally published in JDN)

 Local roots, a web of trusting relationships, a long-term culture: it's hardly surprising that French family businesses demonstrated a high degree of resilience during the pandemic crisis.
 Although they rarely make the headlines, they nevertheless represent over 80% of our productive fabric.

-The challenges of transmission
+The challenges of transferring ownership

-(Re)inscribe impact in the company's DNA to guarantee its long-term future
+(Re)embed impact in the company's DNA to guarantee its long-term future

 Become a player in the impact revolution for future generations